What is EMDR?

 Conclusion

 EMDR is both powerful and productive.
 It is a holistic approach to therapy that activates the body’s innate healing capacity to transform painful experiences, beliefs, and emotions that are stored in the brain.
 If you have any questions please comment below, or reach out here.
-If you think EMDR would be beneficial for you and want to engage with an EMDR therapist, you can visit www.emdria.org where you can both learn more and find a therapist of your choice.
+If you think EMDR would be beneficial for you and want to engage with an EMDR therapist, you can visit EMDRIA where you can both learn more and find a therapist of your choice.